indeedeng/imhotep/docs/quick-start.md

 ### Creating an Index
 1. Open a browser and navigate to the Imhotep TSV Uploader URL provided when you created the stack on AWS.
 A list of indexes that are available in the system appears on the left side of the page.
 2. Scroll to the bottom of this list and enter a name for your new index in the text entry box.
-Use lowercase characters matching regex [a-z0-9]+ for your index name.
+The index name must be at least two characters long and can contain only lowercase `a-z` and digits.
 3. Click **+** to create the index.

 The name of your new index appears in the list.
 When you first add the index, it is empty until you upload a data file.
 An index is not created on Imhotep until you upload a data file and a shard is created.